brunoclpinto/BUFY/docs/design_overview.md

    deepens.
 6. Phase 9 follow-ups: implement the FFI modules per `docs/ffi_spec.md`, generate bindings, and expand cross-platform test coverage.
 7. Phase 11 performance tracking: maintain the Criterion harness (`benches/performance.rs`) and record benchmark results (see `docs/performance.md`).
+- **Transaction wizard (Phase 16)** – `transaction add` and `transaction edit` share a declarative descriptor layered on top of the generic form engine.
+The form walks users through:
+  1. **From/To accounts** – resolved through `ChoiceMapper` entries per ledger account, rejecting stale identifiers.
+  2. **Category** – optional; `None` remains valid for transfer-like entries.
+  3. **Scheduled / actual dates** – scheduled dates must be on/after the ledger’s creation date; actual dates are optional but must be ≤ today.
+Keeping `Completed` status without an explicit actual date back-fills the scheduled date automatically.
+  4. **Budgeted / actual amounts** – amounts are non-negative, rounded according to the existing currency helpers.
+Blank actual amounts default to the budgeted value for completed transactions.
+  5. **Recurrence** – fixed presets (None/Daily/Weekly/Monthly/Yearly) plus an "Every N days" variant with positive integer validation.
+Editing flows include a "Keep existing" guardrail for schedules that fall outside those presets.
+  6. **Status & notes** – status constrained to `Planned`, `Completed`, `Missed`, or `Simulated`; notes trimmed and size-limited.
+  The wizard finishes with a review screen and explicit confirmation before mutating the ledger.
+Cancellation leaves the ledger untouched.

+- **Selection integration** – `transaction edit`, `transaction remove`, `transaction show`, and `transaction complete` all reuse the global selection manager when the caller omits an index.
+Empty ledgers short-circuit the workflow with a friendly "No transactions available" banner rather than dropping into a prompt.

+- **Developer note:** adding another transaction field requires updating the descriptor list in `TransactionWizard::build`, wiring the validator, and extending `CliApp::populate_transaction_from_form`.
+The form engine takes care of navigation, confirmation, and cancellation semantics once the descriptor is in place.